Strives to be the Very Best Toddler Formula

 Lactose Intolerance Unlike other formula makers, Nature’s One® prefers to add organic brown rice syrup to its Dairy-based formula rather than more lactose.
 There are many children and adults who either lack or do not produce adequate levels of the enzyme lactase which is necessary to digest lactose.
 For example, preterm babies are often fed a lactose-free formula because of their inability to manufacture adequate lactase.
 When there are inadequate levels of lactase in the gastrointestinal tract, this is referred to as lactose intolerance.
 Symptoms include bloating, flatulence, loose stools, and in some cases diarrhea.
 If a baby does not produce enough lactase, then lactose will be a problem.
 Also, following an illness that causes diarrhea, such as the flu, the intestinal tract’s ability to make lactase is compromised.
 This is often why healthcare professionals will recommend a lactose free formula for children who have had a bout of diarrhea.

 There is also a medical condition called galactosemia whereby a person cannot digest galactose, which is part of lactose.
 As noted previously, lactose is made of galactose and glucose.
 For people with galactosemia, they MUST avoid any dairy product or other foods that contain lactose and galactose.
-Baby’s Only Organic® Soy formula is appropriate for babies with galactosemia.
+Baby’s Only Organic® Soy formula is appropriate for children with galactosemia.

 Baby’s Only Organic® Dairy & Soy Formulas: 10.8 g (per 100 calories)